- I’m an econ major interested in studying away. What do I need to do?

 - Can I get transfer credit for economics courses I take in the summer?

 - I was away last semester/year.
 How is credit granted for the economics courses I took?

 Planning ahead is the key to successfully balancing a semester or (in exceptional circumstances) a year abroad with the Economics major.
-There are 4 parts to planning ahead:
+There are four parts to planning ahead:

-- Taking econ Econ 105 during freshman year.
-It is virtually impossible to major and spend junior year away (and challenging to spend a semester away) unless a student has completed Econ 105 during her freshman year.
+- Taking Econ 105 during freshman year.
+It is virtually impossible to major and spend junior year away (and challenging to spend a semester away) unless a student has completed Econ 105 during the freshman year.